2023 Best Journalism Schools in the Far Western US Region

 Request Information

-With a ranking of #6, University of Nevada - Reno did quite well on this year’s best schools for journalism students.
-UNR is a fairly large public school located in the large city of Reno.
+University of Nevada - Reno landed the #6 spot in the 2023 rankings for the best journalism programs.
+UNR is a very large public school located in the large city of Reno.

 After completing their degree, journalism graduates from UNR carry an average student debtload of $21,500.
 This translates to an average monthly loan payment of $234, based on a 10-year repayment plan.